WebDAVSharp/webdavsharp.github.io/info-statuscodes.md

 ---
 layout: info
-title: Info Statuscodes
+title: Info Status codes
 permalink: /info/info-statuscodes/
 ---

 For the status codes of Http, the WebDAV# server makes use of the [HttpStatusCode][1] enumeration, which is included in the .NET Framework 4.5, in the [System.Net][2] namespace.

-The WebDav statuscodes are defined as an enum in the WebDAV# server, because the HttpStatusCode enumeration is missing the status codes 207 Multi-Status, 422 Unprocessable Entity, 423 Locked, 424 Failed Dependency, 507 Insufficient Storage.
+The WebDav status codes are defined as an enum in the WebDAV# server, because the HttpStatusCode enumeration is missing the status codes 207 Multi-Status, 422 Unprocessable Entity, 423 Locked, 424 Failed Dependency, 507 Insufficient Storage.

 To get the description of these HTTP and WebDAV status codes, the server uses the following method: [HttpWorkerRequest.GetStatusDescription][3] of the [System.Web][4] namespace.

-The following example shows how the statuscode “Multi-Status” is added to the response of a WebDAV method.
+The following example shows how the status code “Multi-Status” is added to the response of a WebDAV method.

     context.Response.StatusCode = (int)WebDavStatusCode.MultiStatus;
     context.Response.StatusDescription =